‘On the first day of Christmas, my true (career) love gave to me…’

 Christmas is about giving but it’s also about happiness.

-First Day: Rate your workplace for Honesty and Integrity
+Second Day: Rate your workplace for Honesty and Integrity

 When it comes to ranking my Top 7 Career Values, I never select ‘Honesty and Integrity’.
 This may seem odd, but I’ve concluded that these qualities are so obvious and important to me that I’d never think of staying in a place where they are lacking.

 Many of my clients DO choose this career value but find it sadly lacking in their workplace.

 This is quite dire.
 Imagine what it must be like to turn up to work day after day.
 If your place of work lacks Honesty and Integrity, dust off your exit plan and get out of there as soon as possible.

 Do people at your workplace act with honesty and integrity?

 The very first element to assess is how attractive your résumé is.
 Readers are getting tougher and tougher in this regard.
 Even if they force themselves to overlook your old-fashioned font, your wonky layout and inconsistent headings, you have damaged yourself immensely.

 The next logical step is analyse your content.
 Should you really have written that?
 Or more likely, why didn’t you think of populating your résumé with precise details of the value and complexity of your achievements?